twilight-24-7/MARIE-Assembly-Calculator/README.md

 # MARIE-Assembly-Calculator
-A simple MARIE assembly calculator program performs simple arithmetic operation, then output to "output log" and "16x16 display"
+This program accepts user defined string input, extracts 2 operands and operator, then performs simple arithmetic operation, then output to "output log" and "16x16 display"